testla-project/testla-screenplay-essentials-js/README.md

 ## Installation

 Get started by installing Testla Screenplay Essentials using npm.
+Ofcourse you can also install it via a different package manager of your choise.

 ```bash
 npm install @testla/screenplay-essentials
 ```

-Ofcourse you can also install it via a different package manager of your choise.
+If you are setting up a new test project you may want to consider using our installer tool [Create Testla Screenplay](https://testla-project.github.io/testla-screenplay-documentation/modules/create-testla-screenplay/introduction).
+It will guide you through the install routine letting you choose packages you want to install and creates a full project folder structure.

 ## 👨‍🏫 Learn Testla Screenplay